woocommerce/woocommerce/plugins/woocommerce-blocks/docs/third-party-developers/extensibility/checkout-block/additional-checkout-fields.md

 ### Rendering a select field

-This example demonstrates rendering a select field in the additional information section:
+This example demonstrates rendering a select field in the order information section:

 ```php
 add_action(